aptos-foundation/AIPs/aips/aip-11-Move Objects.md

 - Events cannot be emitted from data but from an account that may not be associated with the data.
 - The existing data model makes it challenging to provide rich accessibility models as behavior must be defined well before applications can be built.
 This leads to excessively complex security policies and unnecessary data to support flexible configuration.
 - The existing Move model has only a single capability — signer, everything else must be defined and codified by the developer of a module.
+- Transferring logic is limited to the APIs provided in the respective modules and generally requires loading resources on both the sender and receiver adding unnecessary cost overheads.

 ## Specification